atbcb/usab-uswds/_ada-guides/chapter-4-elevators-and-platform-lifts.md

 lanterns, timing begins once doors open wide enough for the signal to be visible from this point.
 Minimum timing from car arrival notification to start of door closing: D / 1.5 ft/s (no less than 5 sec.)]({{ site.baseurl }}{{ page.image-directory }}chapter4/4epl3a.jpg){: .img-large}

- ![Elevator door must fully open 3 seconds min. to min. clear width of 36" (42" for center door of 80" min by 51" min car).
-A tolerance of minus 5/8" allowed for 36" min. clear width only.
-Reopening device detection points: 5" high and 29" high.
-Caption: Door Delay (§407.3.5)- Doors must remain fully open 3 seconds min. in response to a call.
+![Elevator door must fully open 3 seconds minimum to minimum clear width of 36 inches (42 inches for center door of 80 inches minimum by 51 inches minimum car).
+A tolerance of minus 5/8 inches allowed for 36 inches minimum clear width only.
+Reopening device detection points: 5 inches high and 29 inches high.
+Caption: Door Delay (§407.3.5)- Doors must remain fully open 3 seconds minimum in response to a call.
 ]({{ site.baseurl }}{{ page.image-directory }}chapter4/4epl4b.jpg){: .img-large}

 ### Elevator Car Requirements